Great Expectations: The Chevert Expedition to New Guinea, 1875

 "...a number of good things"

 Trawling for marine life began almost as soon as the Chevert left Sydney.
 The first concerted collecting effort on land, however, was at the Percy Islands and Palm Island - "2 wallabies (a new species) 25 birds...a number of good shells...very few insects".
-The Chevert also stopped at Cape Grenville and Somerset (Cape York) where Captain Edwards enlisted "Tongataboo Joe", a native of Warrior Island, to act as guide and interpreter in New Guinea.
+The Chevert also stopped at Cape Grenville and Somerset (Cape York) where Captain Edwards enlisted Tongatapu Joe, a seasoned Tongan sailor, to act as guide and interpreter in New Guinea.

 In all, the Chevert expedition added approximately 1000 birds, 800 fish, and many reptiles, mammals, insects, spiders, marine molluscs and ethnographic objects to Macleay’s collections.
 Macleay later lamented to the Linnean Society of NSW, however, that the difficult terrain and the slowness of the Chevert at sailing into the wind meant that no more than 60 days were spent collecting on the entire voyage.
 Indeed, in September 1875 at the end of the expedition, several of the Chevert party, including Hargrave and Pettard, boarded the London Missionary Society’s vessel, Ellangowan, in Cape York and returned to New Guinea.